ORGANIZATION AND BUSINESS

 ADMA Biologics, Inc. (“ADMA” or the “Company”) is an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing and developing specialty plasma-derived biologics for the treatment of immunodeficient patients at risk for infection and others at risk for certain infectious diseases.
 The Company’s targeted patient populations include immune-compromised individuals who suffer from an underlying immune deficiency disorder or who may be immune-suppressed for medical reasons.

 ADMA operates through its wholly-owned subsidiaries ADMA BioManufacturing, LLC (“ADMA BioManufacturing”) and ADMA BioCenters Georgia Inc. (“ADMA BioCenters”).
 ADMA BioManufacturing was formed in January 2017 to facilitate the acquisition of the Biotest Therapy Business Unit (“BTBU”) from BPC Plasma, Inc. (formerly Biotest Pharmaceuticals Corporation) (“BPC” and, together with Biotest AG, “Biotest”) on June 6, 2017.
 The acquisition included certain assets (the “Biotest Assets”) of BTBU, which included the FDA-licensed BIVIGAM and Nabi-HB immunoglobulin products, and an FDA-licensed plasma fractionation manufacturing facility located in Boca Raton, FL (the “Boca Facility”) (the “Biotest Transaction”).
 BTBU had previously been the Company’s third-party contract manufacturer.
-ADMA BioCenters is the Company’s source plasma collection business with three plasma collection facilities located in the U.S., two of which hold an approved license with the U.S. Food and Drug Administration (the “FDA”) while the other facility’s Biologics License Application (“BLA”) is pending FDA approval.
+ADMA BioCenters is the Company’s source plasma collection business with nine plasma collection facilities in various stages of approval and development located throughout the U.S., three of which hold an approved license with the U.S. Food and Drug Administration (the “FDA”).

 The Company has three FDA-approved products, all of which are currently marketed and commercially available: (i) BIVIGAM (Immune Globulin Intravenous, Human), an Intravenous Immune Globulin (“IVIG”) product indicated for the treatment of Primary Humoral Immunodeficiency (“PI”), also known as Primary Immunodeficiency Disease (“PIDD”), and for which the Company received FDA approval on May 9, 2019 and commenced commercial sales in August 2019; (ii) ASCENIV (Immune Globulin Intravenous, Human – slra 10% Liquid), an IVIG product indicated for the treatment of PI, for which the Company received FDA approval on April 1, 2019 and commenced first commercial sales in October 2019; and (iii) Nabi-HB (Hepatitis B Immune Globulin, Human), which is indicated for the treatment of acute exposure to blood containing Hepatitis B surface antigen (“HBsAg”) and other listed exposures to Hepatitis B. In addition to its commercially available immunoglobulin products, the Company provides contract manufacturing and laboratory services for certain clients and generates revenues from the sale of intermediate by-products that result from the immunoglobulin production process.
 The Company seeks to develop a pipeline of plasma-derived therapeutics, and its products and product candidates are intended to be used by physician specialists focused on caring for immune-compromised patients with or at risk for certain infectious diseases.

-As of December 31, 2020, the Company had working capital of $133.8 million, including $55.9 million of cash and cash equivalents.
-Based upon the Company’s current projected revenue and expenditures, including capital expenditures and continued implementation of the Company’s commercialization and expansion activities, as well as accessing the available funds under the open market sale agreement for sales of the Company’s common stock as discussed below, the Company’s management currently believes that its cash, cash equivalents, projected revenue and accounts receivable will be sufficient to fund ADMA’s operations, as currently conducted, into the fourth quarter of 2021.
-In order to have sufficient cash to fund its operations thereafter, the Company anticipates it will need to raise additional capital before the end of the fourth quarter of 2021.
+As of September 30, 2021, the Company had working capital of $142.4 million, including $34.4 million of cash and cash equivalents.
+Based upon the Company’s current projected revenue and expenditures, including capital expenditures and continued implementation of the Company’s commercialization and expansion activities, the Company’s management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, including the proceeds received from the underwritten public offering completed by the Company on October 25, 2021 (see Note 14), will be sufficient to fund ADMA’s operations, as currently conducted, through the first half of 2022.
+In order to have sufficient cash to fund its operations thereafter, the Company anticipates it will need to raise additional capital during the second half of 2022, which includes the Company’s plans to refinance and expand upon its existing debt facility.
+The Company believes that a debt refinancing and expansion of its current debt facility, combined with the proceeds received from the foregoing public offering further discussed in Note 14, will be sufficient to fund its operations into the first quarter of 2024, at which time the Company believes its operations will be cash flow positive.
+The Company is also evaluating a variety of strategic and financing alternatives and has engaged Morgan Stanley as a financial advisor in connection with certain of those strategic alternatives.
+There can be no assurances that the Company will be able to successfully refinance or expand its existing debt to obtain additional non-dilutive financing.
 These estimates may change based upon several factors, including the success of the Company’s commercial sales of its products, manufacturing ramp-up activities, the acceptability of ADMA’s immune globulin products by physicians, patients or payers and the various financing options that may be available to the Company.
-In addition, the Company’s end-to-end production cycle from procurement of raw materials to commercial release of finished product can take between seven and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
-The Company currently has no firm commitments for additional financing, and there can be no assurance that the Company will be able to secure additional financing on terms that are acceptable to the Company, or at all.
+In addition, the Company’s end-to-end production cycle from procurement of raw materials to commercial release of finished product can take between and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
+The Company currently has no firm commitments for additional financing, including for refinancing or expanding the Company’s debt, and there can be no assurance that the Company will be able to secure additional financing on terms that are acceptable to the Company, or at all.
 Furthermore, if the Company’s assumptions underlying its estimated expenses and revenues are incorrect, it may have to raise additional capital sooner than currently anticipated.

-The Company may decide to raise capital through public or private equity offerings or debt financings, or obtain a bank credit facility or enter into corporate collaboration and licensing arrangements.
+During the nine months ended September 30, 2021, the Company raised $67.3 million from the sale of its common stock (see Note 8).
+On October 25, 2021, the Company completed an underwritten public offering which raised an additional $53.9 million from the sale of its common stock (see Note 14).
 The sale of additional equity or debt securities, if convertible, could result in dilution to the Company’s existing stockholders and, in such event, the market value of its common stock may decline.
 The incurrence of additional indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company’s operations or other financing alternatives.
 In addition, the Company is exploring additional contract manufacturing arrangements and other business development opportunities, which may provide additional liquidity to the Company.

 There can be no assurance that the Company’s approved products will be commercially viable, or that research and development, plant capacity expansion, plasma center build-outs or other capital improvements will be successfully completed or that any product developed in the future will be approved.
 The Company is subject to risks common to companies in the biotechnology and pharmaceutical manufacturing industries including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, and compliance with FDA and other governmental regulations and approval requirements.